apideck-libraries/portman/README.md

 - **openApiOperation (String)** : Reference to combination of the OpenAPI method & path, for which the "Pre-request Scripts" will be inserted (example: `GET::/crm/leads`)
 - **excludeForOperations (Array | optional)** : References to OpenAPI operations that will be skipped for targeting. (example: `["leadsAdd", "GET::/crm/leads/{id}"]`)

 - **scripts (Array)** : Array of scripts that will be injected as Postman Pre-request Scripts on request level, that will be executed before the targeted requests in this collection.
+Values can be the script content or path to the script file (with `file:` prefix).

 <hr>